View Categories

 • A Trading Day = A day in which you open a new position.

-• A Profitable Day = A day in which both your Balance and Equity increase compared to the previous day’s ending balance, and you must close at least part of a position to lock in profit.
+• A Profitable Day = A day in which both your Balance and Equity increase compared to the previous day’s ending balance and equity level, and you must close at least part of a position to lock in profit.

 Example: #